 According to the Specialty Coffee Association (SCA), “espresso is a 25–35 ml beverage prepared from 7–9 grams of coffee through which clean water of 90.5-96.1ºC has been forced at 9–10 atmospheres of pressure, and where the grind of the coffee is such that the brew time is 20–30 seconds.”

 The 20–30 seconds is a good parameter.
-However, keep in mind that there is no hard-and-fast rule for timing.
-The behavior of coffee during extraction depends on many factors, including grind size, coffee origin, roast profile, your personal preferences, and more.
+However, keep in mind that there is no hard-and-fast rule.
+The behavior of coffee during extraction depends on factors including grind size, coffee origin, roast profile, and more.

-That being said, let’s take a look at the experts’ tips for improving your home espresso.
+That being said, let’s take a look at the experts’ tips for creating a barista quality espresso.

 The Dalla Corte Studio in the kitchen.
 Credit: Dalla Corte